-When measured as adults (37 weeks of age after 11 weeks of individual housing with or without wheel access), the HCR and LCR lines of rats mentioned above clustered separately, based on unweighted and weighted UniFrac distances (Liu et al., 2015).
-In the bank vole selection experiment, a total of 16 lines were included: four bred for aerobic capacity, four for ability to maintain body weight when fed a low-quality diet for four days, and four for predatory behavior towards crickets.
+LCR lines of rats mentioned above clustered separately, based on unweighted and weighted UniFrac distances (Liu et al., 2015).
+In the bank vole selection experiment, a total of 16 lines were included: 4 bred for aerobic capacity, 4 for ability to maintain body weight when fed a low-quality diet for 4 days, and 4 for predatory behavior towards crickets.
 As adults, none of the sets of selected lines had gut microbial profiles that differed from those of the control lines using weighted UniFrac distances (Kohl et al., 2016).
-However, unweighted UniFrac distances indicated the herbivorous lines differed in gut microbial profiles compared to the other groups.
+However, unweighted UniFrac distances indicated the herbivorous lines differed in gut microbial profiles compared with the other groups.